status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/nimbus-portal-with-hive.md

 ## Build a local development Docker image for hive

-To debug & develop Fluffy code against hive tests you might want to create a local development Docker image for Fluffy.
+To debug & develop the Nimbus Portal client code against hive tests you might want to create a local development Docker image.

 To do that follow next steps: